ilko222/cypress_bdd/README.md

 Note: In Dockerfile is used cypress/included:3.2.0

 - please start the Crew application locally, and execute this command from the root rirectory of the test project (before that you have to remove node_modules directory from the root of the project.
-Running the tests from dcocer mostly designed for CI  integration.)
+Running the tests from Docker mostly designed for CI integration.)
 ```
 docker build -t cypress-crew-tests:3.2.0 .
 ```